 Inadequate recovery plans could result in delayed recovery of the Office's operations and affect the Office's ability to fulfill its mission.
-(Finding Code No. 2022-004)
+(Finding Code No. 2023-004, 2022-004)

-We recommend the Office review and update accordingly its Data Center Contingency Plan and Business Continuity Plan at least annually or after recovery testing.
-We also recommend the Office update the Data Center Contingency Plan to document, or make reference to:
+We recommend the Office update the Data Center Contingency Plan to document, or make reference to:

-- Detailed recovery scripts for its applications, and - Recovery time objectives.
+- Detailed recovery scripts for all applications, and - The recovery time objective at the application level.